ItsTSV/AppliedAdvancedDeepRL/README.md

 ### Implemented algorithms:
 - [x] Proximal Policy Optimization (PPO)
 - [x] Soft Actor-Critic (SAC)
-- [x] Rainbow DQN (might be swapped out for some other algorithm, such as TD3 or DDPG later on)
+- [ ] Rainbow DQN implemented, but abandoned -- will be switched for TD3 or something like that ;)

 ### Environments to solve:
 - [ ] MuJoCo